ministryofjustice/moj-frontend/docs/privacy.md

 We may change this privacy notice.
 When we do this, the ‘last updated’ date on this page will change.

 Any changes to this privacy notice will apply to you and your data immediately.
-If these changes affect how your personal data is processed, MoJ will take reasonable steps to make sure you know.
+If these changes affect how your personal data is processed, MOJ will take reasonable steps to make sure you know.

 Last updated: 14 April 2025